TrevorGHSeay/goto-Toggle/Scopes.md

 #### Conditionals

 Conditionals are a bridge into the next chapter, where we will be discussing statements.
 Statements being the actual instructions that a program follows, and not just the overarching structure of it, Conditionals are statements that allow us to take a varying course of action depending on a *condition*.
 A condition must evaluate to either a true or a false value (technically refered to as a boolean).
-We'll leave the specifics out of the picture for this chapter, but the most important thing to remember is their function and scoping mechanism; if the condition that a conditional evaluated then happens to be false, the computer does not perform whatever is inside its scope - likewise, when that condition is determined to be true, the computer carries out all instructions that the conditional's scopes has laid out.
+We'll leave the specifics out of the picture for this chapter, but the most important thing to remember is their function and scoping mechanism; if the condition that a conditional evaluated then happens to be false, the computer does not perform whatever is inside its scope - likewise, when that condition is determined to be true, the computer carries out all instructions that the conditional's scope has laid out.
 We can also catch if the condition evaluates as false, and carry out those instructions instead:

 ```csharp
 if(cafe.isOpen)